I regret nothing, and still feel cut off at the knees, forced to crawl through life where most walk and some even run. I will never marry again.

 But breaking apart this marriage has been hell.
 Most of all, I feel guilty: We took vows of a private nature in a public venue, and then undermined the most fundamental of them: as long as we both shall live.
 There is the constant pull between knowing that I’ve made the right decision, and feeling that I failed — simply because I was someone’s wife instead of their significant other.

 I want to commit to my relationship with Christopher and recommit to it every day.
 I want our biggest relationship decisions to be whether to live together, start a family, or travel the world.
 I want this feeling of compatible bliss to last forever, and I’ll work my hardest to see that it does.
 I’ve promised him that.
 I’ve promised myself to learn from my pain.
-I’ve made him promise to never ask for my hand in marriage.
+I’ve made him promise to never ask for my hand in marriage, because I will never marry again.

 *Names have been changed